Last Updated: June 11, 2024

 What is Philip Michael Thomas's Net Worth and Salary?

-He has won a People's Choice Award and a Golden Globe nomination.
-Thomas is responsible for coining the term "EGOT," which means Emmy, Grammy, Oscar, and Tony.
-He had plans to win all four one day, but as of this writing he has yet to accomplish this feat.
+Thomas has won a People's Choice Award and a Golden Globe nomination.
+He is responsible for coining the term "EGOT," which means Emmy, Grammy, Oscar, and Tony.
+He had plans to win all four one day, but as of this writing, he has yet to accomplish this feat.

 Early Life

-Philip Michael Thomas was born May 26, 1949 in Columbus, Ohio.
-He grew up in San Bernardino, California with his seven half brothers and sisters.
+Philip Michael Thomas was born on May 26, 1949, in Columbus, Ohio.
+He grew up in San Bernardino, California, with his seven half-siblings.
 He began acting in his church theater group as a kid and became interested in joining the ministry after participating as a teenager in the Pentecostal Delman Heights Four Square Gospel Church choir.
 Thomas graduated from San Bernardino High School in 1967.
 He worked as a janitor to save up college tuition money and earned a scholarship to Oakwood College in Huntsville, Alabama.
 He studied religion and philosophy before transferring to the University of California, Riverside.
-Thomas landed his first role in the San Francisco cast of "Hair," prompting Thomas's decision to quit school in order to pursue becoming an actor.
+Philip landed his first role in a San Francisco production of "Hair," prompting his decision to quit school in order to pursue becoming an actor.

 Acting Career

-In 1972, his first appearance on screen was in the film "Come Back Charleston Blue," in which he played a minister.
+In 1972, Philip's first appearance on screen was in the film "Come Back, Charleston Blue," in which he played a minister.
 That same year, he played Dr. Calvin Crosse in the film "Stigma."
-Next up, Philips had small roles in the films "Book of Numbers," "Mr. Rico," and "Black Fist."
-His first notable roles were in Coonskin (1975) and opposite Irene Cara in the 1976 film Sparkle.
+Next up, he had small roles in the films "Book of Numbers," "Mr. Rico," and "Black Fist."
+His first notable roles were in "Coonskin" (1975) and opposite Irene Cara in the 1976 film "Sparkle."

 (Photo by NBC Television/Hulton Archive/Getty Images)

 Philip's big break came when landed a starring role alongside Don Johnson in "Miami Vice" in 1984.
-Thomas played the role of ex-NYPD officer Ricardo Tubbs, who has come to Miami to the Bronx to get revenge on the suspect who murdered his brother.
+Thomas played the role of ex-NYPD officer Ricardo Tubbs, who came to Miami from the Bronx to get revenge on the suspect who murdered his brother.

-Philip Michael Thomas earned $25,000 (equivalent to $62,000 today) per episode for Seasons 1–2.
+Philip Michael Thomas earned $25,000 (equivalent to $62,000 today) per episode for the first two seasons.
 He was paid $50,000 per episode for seasons three through five.
-In other words, he earned a little over $1 million from seasons 1 & 2 and then $3.35 million for seasons 3 – 5.
+In other words, he earned a little over $1 million from seasons one and two and then $3.35 million for seasons three through five.
 That's a total of $4.45 million in pre-tax earnings for the entire series run before syndication.
 After adjusting for inflation, he earned the same as just under $10 million from the series' original run.

 Philip Michael Thomas Net Worth